 - You can remain actively involved in your endowment (donor-advised funds ONLY).

-- The Foundation offers you and others you choose (including succeeding generations) the ability to discuss and recommend grants from the endowment you establish.
+- Unity offers you and others you choose (including succeeding generations) the ability to discuss and recommend grants from the endowment you establish.

 - Your gift is your living memorial.

 - You choose the name and purpose of the endowment, thus leaving a highly personal, yet publicly expressed, legacy for your family, your company, your favorite community beneficiary, or others.

 - Unity staff has an in-depth knowledge of La Porte County, specifically its challenges and opportunities, and we represent a cross-section of the community.
 We can help you make informed decisions, if and when you ask.

 - Our financial experts can make the best of any charitable situation.

 - Though the endowment will continue in perpetuity, the necessary paperwork to establish it can be completed in minutes.

 - We are publicly accountable

 - An independent certified audit or review is performed annually, and Unity makes a full accounting of its activities through newsletters and an Annual Report to the community.